Kinaki Data Format is a format in Excel that Kinaki will be able to easily read when you import data.

 1. First row is the Question Name

 2. Second row is the Question Type (One of the following: Single Choice, Multiple Choice, Date, Number, or Text.)

 3. Third Row is the Question Text

-4. Forth Row has Answers or is blank.
+4. Fourth Row has Answers or is blank.
 For Single Choice questions the Answer options can be divided into separate columns under the Question Text (see columns B and C in the Image A below) OR it can be blank and the Answers appear combined in the column below, rather than being separated into different columns (see columns G, H and I in the image B below).
 In some cases where the 4th Row is blank, the 3rd and 4th row will be merged and just include the Question Text, Kinaki can also read this formatting (see columns G and onward in Image B below).
 For Multiple Choice/Select Question Types (where a respondent can select 1 or more answers) row 4 should always contain the different Answer options in separate columns (as seen in columns D, E & F in the images below).

 5. Fifth and following rows are the responses/records/data.